A Memoir by Rob Brizzi

 Seventeen.

+I won the county wrestling championship at seventeen.
 The cardinal came on my seventeenth year of sober.

 Lou was there for both.
 He drove me to wrestling tournaments.
 He drove me to rehab.
 He showed up for every fight I needed someone to show up for.